mParticle/docs/src/pages/developers/warehouse-sync-api/quickstart/index.md

 3. Give the audience a name.
 4. Select a date range, or choose “All available data.”
 5. Select the Warehouse Sync feed you created in [mParticle Setup](#step-1-mparticle-setup).
-6. Add an audience criteria that leverages one of the data points you ingested from Snowflake.
+6. Add an audience criteria that leverages one of the data points you ingested from your warehouse.
 In the example below, we only want to consider users who have a propensity-to-buy score that’s greater than 0.7.

     <img src="/images/dwi/tutorial17.png" alt="mparticle page showing user attribute" width="600">